 Although most companies keep track of employee turnover, many fall short when they try to understand its causes and costs in a meaningful way.
 It can be challenging to evaluate employee turnover for the first (or second, or third) time, so we’ll take you through this process step by step.

 Do you know how much employee turnover costs you each year?

 You and your team no doubt monitor spending on advertising, hardware, and workspaces, but you might not have a grasp on just how much employee turnover is costing you — which is why it’s probably costing more than you think.

-Consider what the following could cost: writing and posting a job description, interviewing candidates, paying referral bonuses, having employees take on more work while a position is open, training new hires, and covering unemployment, to name a few.
+Consider what the following could cost: writing and posting a job description, interviewing candidates, paying referral bonuses, having employees take on more work while a position is open, and training new hires, to name a few.